Aberrant splicing prediction during human organ development

 Abstract

 Developmental disorders constitute a major class of genetic diseases, yet tools to identify splicing-disruptive variants during development are lacking.
 To address this need we extended the AbSplice framework to incorporate splicing dynamics across developmental stages.
 Moreover, we introduced several improvements including a refined ground truth from the aberrant splicing caller FRASER2, a continuous representation of splice site usage, and integration of the rich set of predictions from the sequence-based model Pangolin.
-These advances double the precision and recall of the original model at predicting aberrant splicing events and enable predictions across embryonic, childhood, and adult tissues.
+These advances improve the performance of the original model at predicting aberrant splicing events and enable predictions across embryonic, childhood, and adult tissues.
 Genome-wide scores for all single-nucleotide variants and a web interface to score indels are available to facilitate the exploration of the predictions.
 Our genome-wide predictions reveal a class of variants with splicing-disruptive effects confined to early development, particularly abundant in the brain (>18,000 variants).
-Analysis of genomes of individuals with a suspected Mendelian disorder from Genomics England’s National Genomics Research Library identified 26 unique variants in disease-linked genes, with stronger predicted effects during development than in adulthood, including a candidate new diagnosis in the gene FGFR1 .
-Altogether, these results improve the accuracy of splice-disruptive variant prediction and provide developmental context to aid interpretation.
+These variants are enriched in loss-of-function intolerant genes and neurodevelopmental disorder genes.
+Within the rare-disease cohort Solve-RD high-impact brain-specific predictions are significantly enriched in individuals affected by neurodevelopmental disorders (NDD) in NDD-linked genes.
+Furthermore, the predicted developmental timing of the splicing disruption correlates with the clinical age of onset.
+Analysis of genomes of individuals with a suspected Mendelian disorder from Genomics England identified 26 unique variants in disease-linked genes, with stronger predicted effects during development than in adulthood, including a candidate new diagnosis in the gene FGFR1 .
+Altogether, these results improve the accuracy of splice-disruptive variant prediction and provide tissue and developmental context to aid interpretation in rare disease diagnostics.

 Article activity feed